mdnetto/WISE/README.md

 Today we’re going to explore the Simon game and the main coding concepts that make up the game.

 These three concepts are:
-* HTML (adds structure to the layout of the webpage)
+* HTML (adds structure to the layout of the page)
-* CSS (styles that change the look and feel of the website)
+* CSS (are styles that change the presentation of the page)
 * Javascript (makes our page interactive so we can play Simon)

 ![alt text](https://github.com/mdnetto/WISE/blob/master/simon/images/simon.gif "Simon game")